microservices-api/kubernetes-microprofile-lab/README.md

 So far, the database you deployed stores the data inside the container running the database.
 This means if the container gets deleted or restarted for any reason, all the data stored in the database would be lost.

 In order to store the data outside of the database container, you would need to enable data persistence through the Helm chart.
 When you enable persistence, the database would store the data in a PersistentVolume.
-A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or by a automatic provisioner.
+A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or by an automatic provisioner.

 The steps below would guide you how to enable persistence for your database: